dvg059/json_testing/dv_json_rd_wr/readme.txt

 This directory(dv_rd_wr_json), contains source and build insturctions to create dv_rd_wr_json.exe
-dist:               directory for 3rd party json packackage, used in the json file processing.
+json:               directory for 3rd party json packackage, used in the json file processing.
 include:            include dir for source code.
 docs:               Document for Json files used in testing. readme.txt:         This readme file`